xpack/web-doxygen/website/docs/api/classes/htmldocvisitor.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Used for items found inside a paragraph, which due to XHTML restrictions have to be outside of the paragraph. <a href="#afefc3354312d65c1163970f9d6fa248c">More...</a></p>
+Used for items found inside a paragraph, which due to XHTML restrictions have to be outside of the paragraph. <a href="#afefc3354312d65c1163970f9d6fa248c">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">